content ideas for X by HelloJohnPaul, TeamJohnH, John Paul Hernandez

 Introducing the Micro Thread

-Anyone who has spent time on Twitter has a general idea of what a thread is.
+Anyone who has spent time on X has a general idea of what a thread is.
 It’s a series of connected tweets covering a specific topic.
 It’s a lot like the most important points of a quality article, summed up.

-Creators on Twitter use threads to express a bigger idea.
+Creators on X use threads to express a bigger idea.
 It’s a great way to expand their reach beyond their followers, often getting engagement and more followers.
 Threads have been abused with lower quality content, but great creators use the method for powerful, long-lasting resources.

-Threads can take a lot of time and effort.
+X threads can take a lot of time and effort.
 Some topics deserve it, but when you’re testing out a new idea, it can be risky too.
 That’s important, considering the key component of a creator’s success relies on consistency and showing up each day.

 For example, a Micro Thread that takes 5 minutes in the morning can be the start of a new idea you have been thinking about.
 You send it out and your audience connects with it, reflecting on what they think and how much they like it.